About

 - Tools to create, edit or burn CD or DVD images.

-- Elegent desktop with Openbox running on the top of Xvesa (X server).
+- Elegant desktop with Openbox running on the top of Xorg/Xvesa (X server).

 - Homemade graphical boxes to command line utilities.